Best holiday rental deals in Goa

 Holiday Home Availability Information in Goa

 Check out the graph above to find out how many holiday rentals are available in Goa (in %).
-Be careful if you plan to go to Goa in December, as it comprises the busiest week of the next 6 months (22/12 - 29/12).
-The week with the most available accommodations is in August (03/08 - 10/08), with 94 of the vacation rentals available.
+Be careful if you plan to go to Goa in February, as it is the busiest week of the next 6 months (08/02 - 15/02).
+The week with the most available holiday lettings is in April (27/04 - 04/05), with 95 of the vacation rentals available.

 Above are the weather conditions for Goa.
-December is the warmest month of the year in Goa with temperatures reaching a maximum average of 34°.
+The highest average temperatures are in the month of December.
 However, temperatures can go lower than 0° in Goa in October.
-According to the climate diagram, June is the rainiest month of the year in Goa.
+The rainiest month is December, while the driest month is January.